drdebmath/drdebmath.github.io/index.md

 # About Me
-I am a Postdoctoral researcher at LUISS Guido Carli, Rome working with [Prof. Giuseppe F. Italiano](http://docenti.luiss.it/italiano/).
+I am currently a Postdoctoral researcher at [UQO](https://www.uqo.ca/), Canada working with [Prof. Andrzej Pelc](http://w3.uqo.ca/pelc/main.html).
 I obtained my PhD from the Department of Mathematics, IIT Guwahati under the supervision of [Prof. Partha Sarathi Mandal](https://www.iitg.ac.in/psm/) and [Dr. H. Ramesh](https://www.iitg.ac.in/ramesh_h/).
 From July to December 2019, I was visiting [Prof. Stefan Schmid](https://www.univie.ac.at/ct/stefan/) at the University of Vienna under the SERB Overseas Visiting Doctoral Fellowship.
 From March to September 2020, I was a visiting scientist at ISI Kolkata working with [Dr. Anisur Rahaman Molla](https://sites.google.com/site/mollaanisurrahaman/).
+From October 2020 to October 2022, I was a Postdoctoral researcher at [LUISS Guido Carli](https://www.luiss.it), Rome working with [Prof. Giuseppe F. Italiano](https://docenti.luiss.it/italiano/).

 [CV.pdf](/AcademicCV_github.pdf)